schananas/reactive-stock-market/README.md

-# Reactive Stock Exchange
+# Reactive Stock Market

 ### Introduction

-This project demonstrates reactive implementation of simple stock exchange platform.
+This project demonstrates reactive implementation of simple stock market platform.
-Originally assigment is given to Senior Software Engineers as a technical coding interview in some stock/crypto exchange companies.
+Originally assigment is given to Senior Software Engineers as a technical coding interview in some stock/crypto market companies.

 Read [system requirements here.](system_requirements.pdf)